thommy-c/youtube-music-desktop/README.md

     MediaPreviousTrack = Previous Video
     ALT+1              = Toggle Player
     CTRL+M             = Switch between YouTube and YouTube Music

+The App closes and minimizes to the System Tray.
+Click on the Tray Icon to open the App. <br>
+Right click -> 'Quit' to close the App for good.

 *Warning: It doesn't always bind the media keys.
 This is because another program has already reserved them. <br>